mmcenta/left-shift/README.md

 In this project, we aim at training a game-playing agent for the 2048 game.
 We implement an [OpenAI Gym environment](https://github.com) to model the game and use the Deep Q-Learning (DQN) algorithm from the Stable Baseline library to train multiple agents varying the states encoding, reward function, network type and structure.
 Results show that encoding states using one-hot encoding is crucial for better performance.
 We have also concluded that Convolutional Neural Networks (CNN) are more efficient than Multilayer Perceptrons (MLP) for the purpose of this game.

+For a more in-depth discussion, give [our report](./docs/report.pdf) a read.

 ## Project Structure

 Below we detail the function of each directory: